SEO is the ROCK!

 * Targeted traffic

-Traffic without conversions or sales is just a statistic and this is a bad scenario for any business.
-Targeted, relevant or quality traffic is those visitors coming to your website looking for products or services that you offer.
+Traffic without conversions or sales is just a statistic and this is not what a business needs.
+Targeted, relevant, or quality traffic is the visitors coming to your website looking for products or services that you offer.
 This should is the goal for SEO or any other digital marketing process.

 * Conversion equation

-Targeted traffic will have higher chances of conversions and thus more customers.
-More than the number of visitors, it is the relevant or targeted visitors that matter.
-Which is a good scenario for your business – 10,000 visitors and 10 conversions, or 1,000 visitors with the same number of conversions?
-So, focus on growing targeted traffic.
+Targeted traffic will have higher chances of conversions and thus, more customers.
+More than just visitors, it is the relevant or targeted visitors that matter.
+Which is a good scenario for your business – 10,000 visitors and 10 conversions, or 1,000 visitors with 10 conversions?
+That is 0.1% & 1% cconversion.
+Focus on growing targeted traffic.